technomancy/leiningen/doc/TUTORIAL.md

 ## Leiningen Projects

 Leiningen works with *projects*.
-A project is a group of Clojure (and, possibly, Java) source files with a bit of metadata about them.
+A project is a directory containing a group of Clojure (and, possibly, Java) source files, along with a bit of metadata about them.
 The metadata is stored in a file named `project.clj` (by convention) in the repository root. `project.clj` is how you tell Leiningen about things like